 Adams Cottage No. 1 & No.2 Denny's Lane and boundary wall to front.
 A semi-detached, early to mid-nineteenth century pair of cottages with a gault brick faced façade to Denny's Lane.
 Shallow pitched Welsh slate roof.
 Denny's Lane façade has replaced casement windows within original openings and wedge-shaped gault brick lintels to the openings.
 Both houses have replaced, partially glazed front doors.
 Adams Cottage with single storey late twentieth century conservatory addition.
 Red brick garden wall to Denny's Lane possibly of later nineteenth century date.

-These cottages were reputedly constructed by Samuel Clouting presented them to the parish.
+These cottages were reputedly constructed by Samuel Clouting who presented them to the parish.
 Used as a girls' school in the nineteenth century.
 They were sold by the church in 1984.
-A c1900 postcard of No.1 labelled 'Nurses Cottage' reproduced in Neave, D A Second Look at Saxmundham and area (Saxmundham, n.d.) p26.
+A c1900 postcard of No.1 labelled 'Nurses Cottage' is reproduced in Neave, D A Second Look at Saxmundham and area (Saxmundham, n.d.) p26.
 This shows the house with centrally opening casement windows, each panel divided into three lights.

 Nos.
-3-5 (cons) Denny's Lane
+4 & 5 Denny's Lane

 Nos.
-3-5 (cons) Denny's Lane and boundary wall to front A terrace of three early to midnineteenth century red brick cottages, probably built in two stages; a straight joint being evident between No.3 and the mirrored pair of cottages which form Nos.4 & 5.
+4 & 5 Denny's Lane and boundary wall to front A terrace formerly of three, now two, early to mid- nineteenth century red brick cottages, probably built in two stages; a straight joint being evident between the former No.3 and the mirrored pair of cottages which form Nos.4 & 5.
 Shallow pitched Welsh slate roof with gault brick ridge stacks and overhanging eaves.
 Original window and door openings with wedge-shaped brick lintels retained.

-No.5 now however, has a late twentieth century gabled porch of painted weatherboarding on a high red brick plinth.
+No.5 now has a late twentieth century gabled porch of painted weatherboarding on a high red brick plinth.
 Replaced small pane sash windows.
 Rear elevations considerably altered.
 No.4 with a two storey gabled and rendered rear addition, No.5 with a late twentieth century single storey red brick leanto addition but retaining its original first floor window opening.
 Good nineteenth century red brick garden wall shared with Nos.1 & 2.